nodejs/node/doc/api/fs.md

 * Returns: {Promise}

 Write `string` to the file.
-If `string` is not a string, then the value will be coerced to one.
+If `string` is not a string, then an exception will be thrown.

 The `Promise` is resolved with an object containing a `bytesWritten` property identifying the number of bytes written, and a `buffer` property containing